Evaluating Language Models for Generating and Judging Programming Feedback: Methodology

 \paragraph{Grading Criteria.} During the final annotation phase, each expert used the following grading criteria for evaluating the quality of a single generated bug explanation (\textsc{E}), and the quality of the generated fixes (\textsc{F}):

-\begin{itemize} \item \textsc{EA - Explanation Accurate}: the explanation identifies and mentions all ground truth bugs in the student program. \item \textsc{ES - Explanation Selective}: the explanation does not mention non-existent (or non-relevant) bugs or issues. \item \textsc{EC - Explanation Clear}: the generated explanation is easy to understand by a novice programmer, presented in a readable format, and does not contain redundant or too little information (i.e., it is not vague about the cause of the issue).
-Note: this criterion is independent of the correctness of the explanations. \item \textsc{FA - Fixes Accurate}: all required bug fixes are explained. \item \textsc{FS - Fixes Selective}: no unnecessary changes are outlined; \item \textsc{FC - Fixes Clear}: fixes are succinct and mention the unique changes to perform in the code. \end{itemize}
+\begin{itemize} \item \textsc{EA - Explanation Accurate}: the explanation identifies and correctly explains the bug in the student program. \item \textsc{ES - Explanation Selective}: the explanation does not mention non-existent (or non-relevant) bugs or issues. \item \textsc{EC - Explanation Clear}: the explanation is easy to understand for a novice programmer, presented in a readable format and contains the right amount of information.
+Note: this criterion is independent of the correctness of the explanations. \item \textsc{FA - Fixes Accurate}: the required bug fixes are laid out and explained. \item \textsc{FS - Fixes Selective}: no unnecessary or irrelevant changes are outlined; \item \textsc{FC - Fixes Clear}: the proposed fixes are succinct and mention the unique changes to perform in the code. \end{itemize}

 These criteria extend prior work \cite{koutcheme_2024_open,hellas2023exploring,phung2023automating}.
-The first two criteria represent the correctness of the explanations.
-The annotators followed the following guidelines: for each ground truth bug (provided in the dataset), match the bug with the descriptions in the model output.
-If some of the generated model descriptions did not match, the criteria ES was set to false.
-Then, independently of the correctness, we looked at whether or not a novice programmer (unaware of the real issues) could understand the meaning of the provided bug description.
+Criteria EA, ES, FA, and FS (resp.
+EC, and FC) represent how correct (resp. how understandable) the explanations and criteria are.
+The annotators used the following guidelines: for each ground truth bug (provided in the dataset), match the bug with one (or several) model-generated explanations.
+If any generated model bug descriptions did not match the ground truth, we set the criteria ES to false, unless the model explicitly noted the irrelevance of the unmatched bug.
+Then, independently of the correctness, we looked at whether or not a novice programmer unaware of the real issues could understand the meaning of the provided bug description.
 We follow the same strategy for the fixes.
 Moreover, for the clarity criterion, we ensure that the fixes provide clear descriptions of changes with snippets or at least highlight changes in a repaired program (if present).

-In addition, as during the experiments we observed that the generated feedback often included repaired programs, even though we did not prompt the model for this, we report the correctness of these program repair suggestions (RC - Repair Correct).
-We evaluated the correctness of these repairs using the associated unit tests from the original dataset.
-Although program repairs are not the primary focus of this paper, they represent another valuable form of feedback for students and can later be useful for hint generation.